thucz/PanoGRF/README.md

 This is the code release for our NeurIPS2023 paper, PanoGRF: Generalizable Spherical Radiance Fields for Wide-baseline Panoramas

 ## Update:
 2024.2.2 upload the preprocess files for Replica and Residential.
+See the README files for [replica](./dataset/replica_make/README.md) and [Residential](./dataset/residential_make/README.md)

 ## [Project Page](https://thucz.github.io/PanoGRF/)|[Arxiv](https://arxiv.org/abs/2306.01531)